Comments on planning application 24/03125

 I am writing on behalf of Fleet Street Quarter BID.
 We were formally established on 1 April 2022 and represent over 350 businesses located in and around Fleet Street.
 We are working with our partners to create a world class destination here in Fleet Street, making it a dynamic leading business quarter with high quality public spaces.
 Fleet Street is synonymous with the newspaper industry which is why it is one of the few City of London streets found on the original Monopoly Board.
 But there is little visual reference to this historic legacy on Fleet Street and with the major changes currently underway with several major developments, there is a risk that the few visual historic remains might be lost.
 This is why we have worked with the applicant on the temporary display of the newspaper history in Hind Court.
 Whilst the panels in nearby Magpie Alley are very informative, they are hidden away and not visible to casual visitors and passers-by on Fleet Street.
 The current sundial on Bouverie Street is eye catching and the proposed exhibition panels to go at eye level underneath the sundial is very much supported as a means of providing much needed visual references to the history of the area.
 The fact that the panels in Magpie Alley is directly opposite the site is a happy coincidence and will have the effect of signposting more people to visit these and learn more about the area; which in due course will complement the proposed cultural use in the ground floor of the development at 65 Fleet Street.
 The proposal will revitalise the rather blank wall under the sundial with high quality ceramic panels depicting local historic buildings, businesses and personalities throughout the ages.
 It is a well considered and informative proposal.
 It will hopefully draw more people to the area and increase dwell time, leading to more trade for the near by retail premises in this designated shopping centre.
 I therefore very much support the proposal and hope that the City will grant planning permission.

-I'm a frequent visitor to Fleet Street and often see tourists looking around for evidence of its newspaper history.
+Ms Joy Vick Medway Court Judd Street London WC1H 9QZ (Supports) Comment submitted date: Thu 06 Mar 2025 I'm a frequent visitor to Fleet Street and often see tourists looking around for evidence of its newspaper history.
 This set of information plaques beneath the sun dial will be an excellent way to fulfil the expectations of tourists who up to now I feel will have been disappointed by their visit.
-Christopher Sandars 10 Crescent Grove London SW4 7AH (Supports) Comment submitted date: Wed 05 Mar 2025

 I would like to support this planning application for the provision of historical information on Fleet Street on an empty wall in Bouverie Street.
 I am a frequent visitor to Fleet Street, particularly to St Brides Church and I always feel that it is a shame that there is today very little evidence of the rich history of our national newspaper industry which dominated this area for so long.
 The striking and imaginative sundial higher up on the same wall in Bouverie Street goes some way to remedying this defect but the detailed information boards proposed to complement this would provide a far more interesting feature would be of great benefit to Londoners and ought to prove a significant tourist attraction.
 Yours.

-Mr Barnaby Bryan The Honourable Society of the Middle Temple Middle Temple Lane London EC4Y 9BT (Supports) Comment submitted date: Tue 04 Mar 2025
+Barnaby Bryan The Honourable Society of the Middle Temple Middle Temple Lane London EC4Y 9BT (Supports) Comment submitted date: Tue 04 Mar 2025

 As the Archivist & Head of Collections for the Middle Temple, I am entirely supportive of this initiative.
 Fleet Street, and the nearby alleys, courts and squares, represents an area rich in hidden history, which these plaques would illuminate effectively, to broad public benefit.
 They would enhance the experience of those visiting the area, and add to the sense of a place in history for those who work and live nearby.
+The sheer breadth and diversity of organisations, individuals, networks and industries represented in this collection is scarcely parallelled, and to make these stories available in this way would only be of benefit to Fleet Street, its people and the community.
+This is a well-thought out and professionally presented proposal for which I am pleased to offer my wholehearted support.

-Ms Pamela Charlick Cambridge Gardens London W10 (Supports) Comment submitted date: Mon 03 Mar 2025
+Ms Pamela Charlick Cambridge Gardens London W10 (Supports) Comment submitted

-As an architect with a special interest in how data and information can be harnessed to improve people's lives, I am supporting this proposal to enhance the Fleet Street Sundial wall with a richly informative display of the fascinating heritage of Fleet Street.
+tion can be harnessed to improve people's lives, I am supporting this proposal to enhance the Fleet Street Sundial wall with a richly informative display of the fascinating heritage of Fleet Street.

 Located below the prominent mastheads of five historic newspapers - the Fleet Street Sundial - the Heritage Wall panels tell the story of Fleet Street as the centre of the newspaper industry, with well-researched stories of its people and places, architecture and monuments, history and ideas.